 - assist the ACNC to meet the objects of the ACNC Act and manage risk effectively;

-- assist ACNC staff in meeting legal obligations under other relevant legislation;
+- assist ACNC staff in meeting legal obligations;

 - assist ACNC staff in performing their duties;

-- outline how the ACNC will apply APS governance; and
+- outline how the ACNC will meet governance expectations for the APS governance; and

 - provide transparency and clarity to ACNC staff and the broader sector and community.